Puerto Rico worries deepen on lawsuits, bond selloff

 "A case can be made that isolating the problems of an issuer such as PREPA from the Treasury strengthens the central government," said Alan Schankel managing director at Janney Capital Markets in a note on Monday.
 "But ... it calls into question political leaderships’ willingness to stand by other debt, including GOs."

 Bond insurers with exposure to Puerto Rico were also hit.
-MBIA Inc (MBI.N) shares fell 4.9 percent on Monday while Assured Guaranty (AGO.N) was down 1 percent.
+MBIA Inc shares fell 4.9 percent on Monday while Assured Guaranty was down 1 percent.

 (Additional reporting by Karen Pierog in Chicago; Nicholas Brown and Edward Krudy in New York; Reuters in San Juan; Editing by Tom Brown and Andrew Hay)